Skip to main content

 Default Retention Mode

-The default Object Lock retention mode you want to apply to new objects placed in the specified bucket.
-Must be used with either Default Retention Days or Default Retention Years.
+Object Lock retention mode for new objects.
+Must be used with either Default Retention Days or Years.
+For more information, see S3 Object Lock.

 Default Retention Years